17 Towards the principle of Universal Human Rights.

 What neither the Minister nor I could ever have dreamed at that time was that eventually the Vietnamese would not only drive out our forces but that they would fend off Chinese incursions.

-Mao Zedong was wont to refer to his political opponents, particularly the United States, as paper tigers.
 The term refers to something or someone that claims or appears to be powerful or threatening but is actually ineffectual and unable to withstand challenge.
 By repulsing the Chinese and excising their Khmer Rouge clients, the Vietnamese military would demonstrate that the Chinese, like us, were as much paper tigers themselves.

 I sent the Minister a message via telegraph after I returned to campus.
 I worded it according to telegram protocol in the following way, ‘I appreciated your willingness to debate the war against Vietnam stop I pray you can bring it to a rapid end stop corralling villagers stop further killing stop our involvement.’